 ADVANCED PLACEMENT (AP) PHYSICS 1 00773 Prerequisite(s): Physics Honors (grade: 80+), Trigonometry/Pre-Calculus Honors (grade: 80+) or Trigonometry/Pre-Calculus CP (grade: 90+).
 Physics teacher rec required.
-Grade: 12 Credits: 5 Full Year

-A laboratory science course, AP Physics 1 is an algebra-based sequence equivalent to the first and second semesters of an introductory, algebra-based, college physics course This revised AP Physics course replaces AP Physics B and is aligned to the Fall 2021 College Board Course and Exam curriculum.
+Grade: 12 Credits: 10 (meets daily) Full Year A laboratory science course, AP Physics 1 is an algebra-based sequence equivalent to the first and second semesters of an introductory, algebra-based, college physics course.
+Instruction takes place every day affording students the opportunity for advanced laboratory investigations.
+This revised AP Physics course replaces AP Physics B and is aligned to the Fall 2021 College Board Course and Exam curriculum.
 The course will focus on the 7 Big Ideas in an introductory college level physics sequence and provide students with enduring, conceptual understandings of foundational physics principles including Properties of Matter, Fundamentals of Forces, Interactions of Objects, Interactions of Systems, Conservation Laws, Waves and their use as Mathematical Models, and Quantum Mechanical Systems.
-This approach will enable students to spend less time on mathematical routines and more time engaged in inquiry-based learning of essential concepts, and it will help them develop the critical thinking and reasoning skills necessary to engage in the science practices used throughout their study of algebra-based AP Physics and subsequent coursework in science disciplines.
+This approach will enable students to spend less time on mathematical routines and more time engaged in inquirybased learning of essential concepts, and it will help them develop the critical thinking and reasoning skills necessary to engage in the science practices used throughout their study of algebra-based AP Physics and subsequent coursework in science disciplines.
 AP Physics 1 is designed to prepare students to take the Advanced Placement examinations in Physics 1 and serves as excellent preparation for the SAT Subject Test in Physics.